-– Perez, Marcos (Forthcoming).
+– Perez, Marcos (2018).
 “Becoming a Piquetero.
 Working Class Routines and the Development of Activist Dispositions”.
-Mobilization: An International Quarterly
+Mobilization: An International Quarterly.

 – Perez, Marcos (2015).
 “Manuel: The Luxury of Defending Yourself”.
 In Auyero, Javier Et Al. Invisible in Austin.
 Life and Labor in an American City.
 Austin: University of Texas Press.

 Selected Professional Presentations:

 – (August 2019) “New Perspectives on Activism and Political Participation”.
 Session organizer, Annual Meeting of the Society for the Study of Social Problems, New York, NY.

 – (August 2019) “Working Class Nostalgia and Progressive Mobilization in Latin America”.
 States of Exception?
 2019 Mini-Conference, New York, NY.